Studio-Plus/Studio-Plus-API/0 Documentation/ChemistryPlus/LiquidReaction().md

 ```cs
 ChemistryPlus.LiquidReaction(Sugar.ID, Spice.ID, EverythingNice.ID, ThePerfectLittleGirl.ID);
 ```
-For advanced users, you can use an array to mix as many liquids into one as you want.
-It is not possible to mix e.g. 4 liquids into 2 with 1 API method, although it shouldn't be hard to implement something like this.
+For advanced users, you can use an array to mix as many liquids into one as you want:
 ```cs
 ChemistryPlus.LiquidReaction(
     new Liquid[]